 Incorporate Fresh Fruit

 Strawberries are in season, so take advantage.
 We love how this theme is woven throughout the tablescape’s design, from the fruit bundle to the poppy centerpiece and printed linens.

 If you want to get your guests on the dance floor, try something like this.
 To re-create this look, find a design you love or have an illustrator draw one, and then have it printed on a custom dance floor.
 You can also create a similar look with gobo lights or a decal.

 At this real wedding, the dance floor was set beneath a floral sky, with delphiniums and lupines as a nod to the groom’s mother’s favorite flowers.
 “Toward the end of the night, our friends lifted us up above the crowd.
 We could reach up and touch the beautiful ceiling we’d been smelling all night,” says the bride.

-Decorate your buttercream cake and the cake table with pretty pastel flowers.
+Decorate your buttercream cake and the cake table with fresh, pretty pastel flowers.
 (This is a cheaper alternative compared to the sugar variety.)